 - Identifying, recording and interpreting the detail of any of

-An agile coach supports projects with detailed knowledge and experience of agile and DSDM.
-They act as external consultants to review project teams behaviours and practices and helps to identify weakness in process or approach on a project.
+An Agile Coach supports projects with detailed knowledge and experience of agile and DSDM.
+They act as external consultants to review project teams' behaviours and practices, and help to identify weaknesses in a process or approach on a project.

 Formal recognition in this role can be achieved through certification from DSDM.